OWRC/interpolants/modelling/waterbudget/data.md

 ## Atmospheric Demand $(E_a)$
+Total evaporation, including plant transpiration, evaporation from land surface, soil pores and interception stores, is dependent on soil moisture storage relative to the soil moisture capacity, the depth to the ground water table and potential evapotranspiration $(E_p)$, which is interpreted as the capacity for the atmosphere to remove moisture from a saturated and replenishable surface.

-Within the ORMGP, it is evident that vapour deficits offer a great predictor to advective flux (evaporation) when relating pan evaporation to strictly aerodynamic variables, temperature and humidity, simulated at an hourly timestep.
-When mass transfer occurs over rough surfaces, surface evaporation becomes coupled with advective (vapour deficit) flux through the PBL (Bailey et.al., 1997).
-So, using the advective term [kg/m²/s] of Penman (1948):
+Within the ORMGP, it is evident that vapour deficits are the best predictor to advective flux (evaporation) when relating pan evaporation to strictly aerodynamic variables, wind speeds, temperature and humidity, computed at an hourly timestep.

+When mass transfer occurs over rough surfaces, surface evaporation becomes coupled with advective (vapour deficit) flux through the planetary boundary layer (PBL--Bailey et.al., 1997).
+So, taking the advective term [kg/m²/s] of Penman (1948):

 $$
   E_a=\rho_a \frac{\varepsilon}{p_a} d_a \cdot f(u)